9 Digital Value Drivers for Businesses

 In a developing country like Bangladesh, this whole new digital age has a lot of potential for retailers.
-Contrary to all the debates, digital technology has brought a new wave of communication, advertising and relationship building tools.
+Contrary to all the debates, digital technology has brought a new wave of communication, advertising, and relationship-building tools.
 Purchasing behavior has changed to the point where people are more comfortable buying products online.
-Hence successful businesses needs to get on the online wave, and tap a potentially new base of customers!
+Hence successful businesses need to get on the online wave, and tap a potentially new base of customers!

 The question is, how?

 Whether you move to e-commerce right away or not, make sure you exist online.
 Your brand needs to have an online presence with which your customers can resonate to.

 Branding is important because people purchase on emotions.
 When it comes to saying, clothing lines, you’ll find that your customers are looking for a unique identity, which is why, how you position your boutique is crucial to its success.
 It plays a vital role in identifying and connecting with your target audience.
 If your boutique is not positioned as a unique brand, then it’s just another clothing store; there’s nothing that separates it from its competition.

 While branding and awareness fixate a unique image for your brand, it also facilitates in narrowing down who your ‘customers’ really are:

 1) The age group they belong to

 3) The restaurants they are more likely to visit